ivy-llc/ivy/README.rst

 Ivy's strength arises when we want to maximize the usability of our code.

 We can write a set of functions **once** in Ivy, and share these with the community so that **all** developers can use them, irrespective of their personal choice of framework.
 TensorFlow?
 PyTorch?
 Jax?
-With Ivy functions it doesn't matter!
+With Ivy code it doesn't matter!

 This makes it very simple to create highly portable deep learning codebases.
 The core idea behind Ivy is captured by the example of the :code:`ivy.clip` function below.